Pylons/pyramid/docs/narr/traversal.rst

 Here's what happens:

-- :mod:`repoze.bfg` traverses the root, and attempts to find "foo", which it finds.
+- :mod:`traversal` traverses the root, and attempts to find "foo", which it finds.

-- :mod:`repoze.bfg` traverses "foo", and attempts to find "bar", which it finds.
+- :mod:`traversal` traverses "foo", and attempts to find "bar", which it finds.

-- :mod:`repoze.bfg` traverses bar, and attempts to find "baz", which it does not find ("bar" raises a :exc:`KeyError` when asked for "baz").
+- :mod:`traversal` traverses bar, and attempts to find "baz", which it does not find ("bar" raises a :exc:`KeyError` when asked for "baz").

 The fact that it does not find "baz" at this point does not signify an error condition.
 It signifies that: